Model Selection Guide: How to Pick the Right AI Model for Your Use Case

 5. Ecosystem and Integration

-The model you pick comes with an ecosystem: SDKs, fine-tuning support, tool-use capabilities, function calling quality, structured output reliability, and community resources.
+The model you pick comes with an ecosystem: SDKs, fine-tuning support, tool-use behavior, structured output reliability, deployment options, and community resources.

 The Decision Framework